 Inhaling tobacco smoke causes;

-- The amount of carbon monoxide and nicotine in your blood to rise, reducing the amount of oxygen available for tissues throughout your body.
+- The amount of carbon monoxide and nicotine in your blood rises, reducing the amount of oxygen available for tissues throughout your body.

-- Your heart having to work harder due to higher blood pressure and pulse rate.
+- Your heart must work harder due to higher blood pressure and pulse rate.

 Smoking After Gastric Bypass Surgery

 Smoking after gastric bypass is equal to a miserable patient; it is dangerous and can cause complications.
 RNY patients who actively smoke post-operatively have a high chance of developing ulcers and perforations.
-Patients undergoing gastric bypass operation must quit their nicotine addiction both before and after surgery.
+Patients undergoing gastric bypass operations must quit their nicotine addiction before and after surgery.

 Smoking After Gastric Sleeve Surgery

 As for gastric sleeve, smoking effects are not so clear.
 Therefore, patients not sure if they will be able to give up smoking need to go with gastric sleeve.

 Some great additional benefits to quitting smoking include: